 Solutions such as the VELA Independence Chair and smart technologies allow older adults to manage tasks independently, reducing the physical demands placed on informal caregivers and delaying the need for more intensive care.

 Exploring assistive seating options and the latest in easy-to-use technology supports seniors as they navigate their daily lives, maintaining autonomy, safety, and dignity.
-User-friendly setup and intuitive interfaces are especially important to ensure high adoption rates and long-term satisfaction.[2]
+Biometric security and predictive AI analytics are also being integrated for proactive, individualized support.[6]
+User-friendly setup and intuitive interfaces remain crucial for ensuring high adoption rates and long-term satisfaction among all residents.

 Sources: